 If the Commonwealth has provided a Repairable Item to the Supplier in relation to the Contract which has been terminated, the Supplier must immediately return that Repairable Item to the Commonwealth at the Supplier’s cost.

+Termination for Convenience (Core)

-Termination for Convenience: In addition to any other rights it has under the Contract, the Commonwealth may at any time terminate the Contract by notifying the Supplier in writing.
+In addition to any other rights it has under the Contract, the Commonwealth may at any time terminate the Contract by notifying the Supplier in writing.
 If the Commonwealth issues such a notice, the Supplier must stop work in accordance with the notice, comply with any directions given by the Commonwealth and mitigate all loss, costs (including the costs of its compliance with any directions) and expenses in connection with the termination, including those arising from affected subcontracts.

-The Commonwealth will only be liable for payments to the Supplier for Supplies accepted in accordance with clause 7 before the effective date of termination and any reasonable costs incurred by the Supplier that are directly attributable to the termination, if the Supplier substantiates these amounts to the satisfaction of the Commonwealth.
+The Commonwealth will only be liable for payments to the Supplier for Supplies accepted in accordance with clause 6 before the effective date of termination and any reasonable costs incurred by the Supplier that are directly attributable to the termination, if the Supplier substantiates these amounts to the satisfaction of the Commonwealth.